-

 The RTB will write to the landlord acknowledging receipt of the written rent arrears warning notice and will provide information on the new landlord rights.

 The RTB will also write to the tenant confirming that the RTB received a copy of the written rent arrears warning notice that was served on them.
-In writing to the tenant, the RTB will provide information as will enable the tenant to obtain advice from Money Advice and Budgeting Service (MABS) and will also ask the tenant to give his or her consent to refer the tenant to MABs.
+In writing to the tenant, the RTB will provide information as will enable the tenant to obtain advice from MABS and will also ask the tenant to give his or her consent to refer the tenant to MABS.

 Where a tenant grants consent to the RTB, the RTB will assist the tenant in obtaining MABS advice.
 Tenants are not obliged to complete this step, but engagement with MABS is recommended.
 It is hoped that the majority of tenancy arrears situations will be resolved at this stage in the process.